13285 Hanson Blvd NW, Coon Rapids, MN 55448

 There is no exit from 35W to County Road 14.
 Use the Lake Drive (CSAH 23) exit from 35W and take Lake Drive north to Main Street.
 Use entrance to Wargo Nature Center.

 Starting at the end of September, sunset occurs before 7 p.m.
-The compost sites are not equipped with lights.
+The compost sites have limited lighting.
 For the safety of our workers and customers we cannot allow access to the site after sunset.
 Please allow at least 15 minutes before closing time to pay for and unload your yard waste.
 To see sunset times for September through November, click here.

 Leaves, Grass, and Non-Woody Yard Waste